Naturean/Customizable-Ticketing-System-Frontend/README.md

-# Customizable Ticketing System
+# Ticketing System Frontend

-A ticketing system built on Vue 3 with Vite, supporting some customize features
+A ticketing system built on Vue 3 with Vite.

+This is a study project.